SwatiJain25/ScoreMe_Hackathon/README.md

 ## Overview
 This project is a web-based application built with Flask that extracts tables and account details from PDF documents and converts them into an Excel file.
 It allows users to upload a PDF file containing financial or transactional data, and it processes the extracted information into structured account details and transaction records.
+I have only done for test_3.
+We can similarly work for different pdf files.

 ## Features
 - Extracts text from PDF files using PyMuPDF (fitz).